sohansharma/sohansharma.github.io/_research/research.md

 </p>

 <p align="justify">
-If you are interested in doing research with our group, you may send an [e-mail](mailto:sohan.lal@tuhh.de).
+If you are interested in doing research with our group, you may send an <a href="mailto:sohan.lal@tuhh.de">e-mail</a>.
 If you are already at Hamburg University of Technology, you can also schedule an in-person meeting.
 </p>

 Broad Areas of Research